sportstalk247/sdk-android-kotlin/docs/source/usage/how_to_use_sdk.md

             )

             // Prepare JWTProvider
-            val initialJwt = "..." // This will be provided by the developer. val myJwtProvider = JWTProvider(
+            val myJwtProvider = JWTProvider(
-                initialToken = initialJwt,
-                refreshCallback = /* This callback is a suspend function */ { oldToken ->
+                token = "...",  // Developer may immediately provide a token on init tokenRefreshAction = /* This is a suspend function */ {
                     val newToken = doPerformFetchNewToken() // Developer may perform a long-running operation to generate a new JWT return@JWTProvider newToken
                 }